-19. In the EGSS, specialist producers are those producers whose primary activity is the production of environmental goods and services, including specific services, sole-purpose products, adapted goods and environmental technologies.
-This scope is broader than the scope of specialist producers in the EPEA which is limited to producers whose primary activity is the production of environmental protection specific services.
+- 23. The EGSS takes a supply of products perspective for the production of all environmental goods and services.
+With this perspective, specialist producers are broadly defined to include those producers whose primary activity is the production of environmental goods and services, including specific services, sole-purpose products, adapted goods and environmental technologies.
+This scope is broader than the scope of specialist producers in the EPEA which is limited to producers whose primary activity is the production of environmental protection specific services and thus excluding the producers of sole-purpose products, adapted goods and environmental technologies. - 24.
+EPEA takes the demand or expenditure perspective, but for the production of environmental protection specific services it also provides measures of both supply and use.
+By providing this and other details of the accounts, the EPEA provide a more complete functional account as compared to the EGSS which only provide summary information of key production related statistics i.e. output, exports, value added and employment.

-In practice, the measurement of environmental sole-purpose products and adapted goods 20. relies on the development of lists of relevant goods and services.
+- 25. In practice, the measurement of environmental sole-purpose products and adapted goods relies on the development of lists of relevant goods and services3.
 For sole-purpose products, the purpose of goods or services is predominantly determined based on the technical nature of the product and its technical suitability for use in environmental protection or resource management.
 In certain boundary cases, where the technical nature of the product does not provide a definitive guide, consideration may be given to the intent of the producer of the product.
-For adapted goods, the lists are formed without reference to the primary purpose of the good but are formed based on an assessment of whether, by virtue of its technical nature, the good is environmentally friendly or cleaner4.

-21. Because of the production focus of EGSS statistics, structuring information by type of economic activity following International Standard Industrial Classification (ISIC) will be important.
+For adapted goods, the lists are formed without reference to the primary purpose of the good but are formed based on an assessment of whether, by virtue of its technical nature, the good is environmentally friendly or cleaner4. - 26.
+Because of the production focus of EGSS statistics, structuring information by type of economic activity following International Standard Industrial Classification (ISIC) will be important.

 III.
-Core Tables and Aggregates / Indicators for EGSS
+Aggregates / Indicators for EGSS

-22. The core table for EGSS presents estimates for the main variables: output, exports, value added and employment broken down by ISIC sections.
-Each main variable is further broken down between environmental protection and resource management activities, with of which categories recommended for the output variables (Table 3).
-Further detail could be added for types of environmental protection or resource management activity.

-23. Initial efforts could either focus on those environmental protection or resource management activities and industries that are most important for the country and its policy needs, or where the information is most readily available.
-Also, initial efforts in developing these tables should focus on the production of specific services, sole purpose products and end-of-pipe technologies as these are likely constitute the largest part of production.
-The values for adapted products and integrated technologies are often less important and/or often more challenging to measure.

-24. The development of time series for these data provides the primary indicators as policy makers are interested in the growth of this sector relative to overall economic activity and environmental and resource management policies.
+- 27. The top portion of Table 3 below presents estimates for the main EGSS variables: output, exports, value added and employment broken down by four important ISIC sections plus a residual grouping.
+Each main variable is further broken down between environmental protection and resource management activities, with 'of which' categories recommended for the output and employment variables (Table 3).
+Further detail could be added for types of environmental protection or resource management activity as listed in table 1.
+The second part of the table presents economy wide estimates for comparison and indicators preparation. - 28.
+Initial efforts could either focus on those environmental protection or resource management activities and industries that are most important for the country and its policy needs, or where the information is most readily available.
+Also, initial efforts in developing these tables should focus on the production of specific services, sole purpose products and end-of-pipe technologies as these are likely to constitute the largest part of production.
+The values for adapted products and integrated technologies are often less important and/or often more challenging to measure. - 29.
+The development of time series for these data provides the primary indicators as policy makers are interested in the growth of this sector relative to overall economic activity and environmental and resource management policies.